By Kelly Rogan, on 20 February 2019

 Maintain creativity.
 You don't have to resort to elaborate metaphors, but creatively crafted phrases have an impact in the mind of the reader.

-7) Optimize your landing page for SEO
+7) Optimize Your Landing Page for SEO

-As landing pages only contain brief texts, sometimes they are not taken into account in the SEO strategy of the web, when in fact they are a very important element.
+As landing pages only contain brief texts, sometimes they are not taken into account in the SEO strategy of the website, when in fact they are a very important element.
 Follow these tips to better position your landing page:

 Investigate the keywords that can bring in more traffic.

 Optimize page load times.

 Includes the keywords in the title, the URL and other relevant places (at the beginning, in the subtitles, in the alt of the images, in bold and anchor texts).

 Try to get quality links and visits from social networks.

 8) Carefully Design Forms and Buttons

 If you want to increase conversions, you have to make it very easy for users to leave their information and click on your form or buttons.